 Job Search Assistance (JSA) Strategies Evaluation

-- There is limited research on the effectiveness of various job-search strategies.
+- There had been limited research on job-search strategies’ effectiveness.

 - Implementation and impact studies determined relative effectiveness of such strategies.